bekalu77/tumbi_app/README.md

 Once the backend is live, deploy your frontend.

-1.  **Push to GitHub:** Ensure all your latest code is pushed to your GitHub repository.
+1.  **Commit and Push to GitHub:** Make sure all your latest code is committed and pushed to your GitHub repository.

+    ```bash
+    git add .
+    git commit -m "Prepare for frontend deployment"
+    git push
+    ```

 2.  **Configure Vercel:**
     *   Connect your GitHub repository to a new Vercel project.